torquebox/torquebox-console/README.md

 ## Installation

-    gem install torquebox-console
+    $ gem install torquebox-console

 ## Usage

-First deploy to a TorqueBox server.
+Make sure you have a running TorqueBox server where you installed torquebox-console, then issue the following command.

-    tbconsole deploy --dir=/some/path
+  $ tbconsole connect

-Then you can connect with a web browser at `http://<servername>:<portnumber>/console`, or on the command line with `tbconsole connect`.
+This will deploy torquebox-console as an application into the running TorqueBox server, if it hasn't already been installed, and present you with an enhanced pry console into your TorqueBox server.
+Once you have connected on the command line, and you know the torquebox-console server is working, then you can connect with a web browser at `http://<servername>:<portnumber>/console`.

 To list and connect to other running applications, use the commands: